hosnify/item-catalog-project/README.md

 2. Access the application on your host machine using  [http://localhost:5000](http://localhost:5000/)

  ### Important Note :
-1. you can change the application port (if you want ) to use these ports only :
+*  you can change the application port (if you want ) to use these ports only :
    ```
     Port:5000
     port:8080
     port:8000
     ```
-    any other port will cause an invalid client error when sign in by Google
+    any other port will cause an invalid client error when sign in by Google due to restriction of redirect urls applied by google API

 ## JSON Endpoints